AdobeDocs/commerce-frontend-core/src/pages/guide/templates/sample.md

 ---
-group: frontend-developer-guide
-title: Templates customization sample
-functional_areas:
-  - Frontend
+title: Template Customization Example | Commerce Frontend Development
+description:
 ---

+# Tempalte customization example

 This topic contains a step-by-step guide to solving a typical design customization task using templates.

-## Sample template customization: changing a layout of the mini shopping cart
+## Change the mini shopping cart layout

 In the basic Blank theme, in the mini shopping cart, products are listed under the **Go to Checkout** button, like following: